namanshrimali/TSAI_EVA/README.md

 ---
 ## Future aspirations
-* That 90% accuracy barrier with batch size as 512 !
 * My gradcam is somehow not working for this model and gives me a weired error unrelated to real cause (that's what I think, I'm gonna correct that)
 * I need to optimize the code I wrote for the model !
 I could've coded it infinitely better, but couldn't :(